Anyrainel/genshin-tierlist-maker/scripts/SCRIPT_README.md

 - Rarity cannot be extracted from alt text
 - Image URL cannot be found
 - Release date cannot be parsed

-This ensures data integrity and prevents silent failures.